University of Michigan, 2003

 Lexis AV Rated (highest rating for ethical conduct)

 Super Lawyers 2015, 2016, 2017, 2018, 2019, 2020

 Ryan Bewersdorf is the firm’s founder.
 Ryan earned his law degree at the University of Michigan Law School.
 Ryan also has a Bachelor of Science in Mechanical Engineering and Master of Business Administration from the University of Michigan.

 As a lawyer he has received much public recognition.
 Ryan has been rated AV Preeminent, the highest performance rating in Martindale-Hubbell’s peer review attorney rating system.
-He was recognized as a 2016 and 2015 Michigan Super Lawyer in the area of business litigation, an honor reserved for less than 5% of all attorneys in Michigan.
+He was recognized as a 2020 to 2015 Michigan Super Lawyer in the area of business litigation, an honor reserved for less than 5% of all attorneys in Michigan.
 He was also named to the 2012, 2013 and 2014 Michigan Super Lawyers – Rising Stars® lists for his work in business litigation and bankruptcy & creditor/debtor rights.
 He also received the 2012 Up & Coming Lawyer Award, presented by the Michigan Lawyers Weekly.

 Ryan is an experienced counselor and litigator.
 As a counselor, he routinely advises on contracts and negotiation strategy, including frequently in the areas of franchises, automotive supplier terms and conditions, commercial real estate leases and transactions, and employment agreements.
 As a litigator he handles a wide variety of matters, which include, automotive supply chain disputes, breach of contract claims, commercial real estate disputes, bankruptcy issues, defamation and other torts, obtaining and defending against injunctions, and divorce and family law matters.